 09 of 11

 One aspect of patio functionality is comfort, and that's where pools come in to play.
 There's nothing like sunning yourself on the patio and then jumping into a swimming pool to cool off.
 You'll have to decide, though, if this luxury is worth the extra maintenance involved with pools.
 Moreover, there's a safety issue here if you have small children.

-In-ground swimming pools are also expensive, as are a couple of other patio features popular with the upscale:Continue to 9 of 10 below.
+In-ground swimming pools are also expensive, as are a couple of other patio features popular with the well-to-do: